al3xpisani/use-memo-callback-ref/README.md

 using memo in small components may increase bottleneck
 ------------------------------------------------------

-When use useCallback

-Lets understand shallow compare first of all. i.e. We have on <Item title={xxxx}>

-Shallow compare algorithm checks if the old_Title is strict equally === to the new_Title.

-if yes, it returns false.
-It cancells the rendering.

-React docs says :
-shallowCompare performs a shallow equality check on the current props and nextProps objects as well as the current state and nextState objects.

                             All the items were renderized because the Add to WishList button reference changes every time a new item is added.
 Everytime a new item is added , the function will be recreated and a new reference will do the  logic render.
 This is rendered again because one property has changed (the addToWishList passed as props in the button.